-In addition to being a Chartered Arbitrator, Mr. Certilman has been recognized in the field of ADR through his election to fellowship in the College of Commercial Arbitrators.
+In addition to being a Chartered Arbitrator, Mr. Certilman has been recognized in the field of ADR by his election to fellowship in the College of Commercial Arbitrators.
 He served as one of twelve elected trustees of The Chartered Institute of Arbitrators from 2005 to 2011.
-In 2008, he was honored by being elected to serve as chairman of the Board of Trustees, a position he was re-elected to the following year on behalf of the Institute.
-He was an observer at the 2010 UNCITRAL Working Group II Sessions in New York and is a member of the Technology sub-committee of the Practice and Standards Committee.
-He is a member of the ADR Section of the American Bar Association, the ADR Section of the New York State Bar Association, the Executive Committee of the ADR Section of the Connecticut Bar Association, a former two-time chair of the Technology Section of the Connecticut Bar Association and a former chair of the ADR Committee of the Fairfield County Bar Association.
+In 2008, he was honored by being elected to serve as chairman of the Board of Trustees, a position he was re-elected to the following year.
+He is also a Fellow of the American Bar Foundation and the New York Bar Foundation.
+He is also a member of the ADR Section of the New York State Bar Association, the ADR Section of the Connecticut Bar Association, a former two-time chair of the Technology Section of the Connecticut Bar Association and an occasional chair of the ADR Committee of the Fairfield County Bar Association.

-In the mediation field, Mr. Certilman has enjoyed a high success rate in both domestic and cross-border mediations, which he sees as a reflection of the wide cross-section of continuing education programs he attends to bring in new ideas for successful mediation.
+As a mediator, Mr. Certilman has enjoyed a high success rate in both domestic and cross-border mediations, which he sees reflecting the value of the wide cross-section of continuing education programs he attends to bring in new ideas for successful mediation.
 He is an active member of the panel of mediators of the American Arbitration Association, the International Institute for Conflict Prevention and Resolution (CPR), the United States District Court for the Southern District of New York and other organizations and courts and typically serves in domestic and international mediation cases involving mergers and acquisitions, technology, licensing, IT, business process outsourcing, trademarks, copyrights, commercial real estate transactions and general corporate and commercial law.

 For a list of recent ADR Programs attended, please click here